-New classes starting this spring. **All students MUST attend the March 15 – 7 pm Orientation**
+New classes starting this spring. **All students MUST attend the Orientation on Thursday March 22 – 8:15 pm**

 Level 2 builds on basic skill with the goal of preparing teams for a tracking test.
 Level 2 tracking teams will increase track length as well as adding more turns for the dog to follow and more challenging terrain.
 The handlers will learn how to better read/undertand their dogs behavior and the “art” of mapping the track they lay.
 Level 2 will also start working on variable surfaces (pavement, dirt, etc.)